stfil-io/stfil-docs/docs/overview/faq/4-borrowing.md

 In order to payback the loan you simply go to the Borrowings section of your dashboard and click on the repay button for the asset you borrowed and want to repay.
 Select the amount to pay back and confirm the transaction.

 ### How do I avoid liquidation?
-In order to avoid the reduction of your health factor leading to liquidation, you can repay the loan or deposit more assets in order to increase your health factor.
-Out of these two available options, repaying the loan would increase your health factor more.
+In order to avoid being liquidated due to the continuous growth of debt and the debt ratio exceeding the liquidation threshold, you can repay the loan or deposit more assets in order to decrease your debt ratio.